 It’s the first thing we reach for in the fridge when we stumble into the kitchen for a morning cuppa.

 Most of us probably won’t give it a second thought – but the colour of the plastic cap on your milk bottle could make a big difference to your health.
-And it’s not what you might think…
+And not in the way you might think…

 Whole milk vs skimmed